laustoic/laustoic-wallpaper-repo/README.md

-# Laustoic Wallpaper Repo ☕️
+# Lau's Wallpaper Repo ☕️

 This is my wallpaper collection, hope you enjoy! ☕️